eddiebroeder/sensor/README.md

 # sensor
-This is a to monitor a motion sensor attached to a Raspberry Pi and record a picture and video if the sensor is triggered, using the Raspberry Pi Camera Module.
+This is a tool to monitor a motion sensor attached to a Raspberry Pi and record a picture and video if the sensor is triggered, using the Raspberry Pi Camera Module.

 The pictures and videos are hosted using apache.